mdefez/Precipitation_Dowscaling/README.md

 The goal of this project is to apply Video Super-Resolution algorithm to precipitation data.

-We work with two different datasets, covering different but not exclusive areas, both have 1km and 1hour resolution : the first is the CombiPrecip dataset, the second is the Compéhore dataset, which respectively cover the France and Switzerland area.
+We work with two different datasets, covering different but not exclusive areas, both have 1km and 1hour resolution : the first is the CombiPrecip dataset, the second is the Coméphore dataset, which respectively cover the France and Switzerland area.

 Both datasets will be used as input & target :
 - The target will be the data as itself